ByAUJay

 Collateral lifecycle: a concrete, production‑grade flow

-Example: A market‑making desk wants a revolving credit line collateralized by BUIDL or USYC.
+Example: A market-making desk is looking for a revolving credit line backed by BUIDL or USYC.

 - Onboarding